jMotif/jmotif-R/cran-comments.md

-## Resubmission
+## Submission

-This is a re-submission of todays's rejected submission.
-In this version I have:

-* cleaned "RcppArmadillo" reference in the DESCRIPTION "Depends"

-This also fixes a previous submission error:

-* switched from system's RNG to the Armadillo's implementation.
+This is a submission of new library release implementing few new algorithms for time series patterns discovery.

 ## Changes

-Second release with bug fixes and new functionality added (HOT-SAX algorithm).
+Third release with bug fixes, performance improvement, and new functionality.

 ## Test environments

-* Ubuntu LTS 13.04
+* Apple OS x86_64-apple-darwin13.4.0 (64-bit), R 3.2.3
-* Ubuntu LTS 12.04 (on travis-ci), R 3.2.2
+* Ubuntu LTS 12.04.5 (on travis-ci), R 3.2.2

 ## R CMD check results